NZpatelK/SkyPing/README.md

 2. Enter a name
 3. Set the time (HH:MM selectors)
 4. Choose when to be reminded (offset chips auto-populate based on how far away the time is)
-5. Configure notification settings — flight speed and vertical position
+5. Configure notification settings — flight speed, vertical position, and banner size
 6. Hit **Test flight** to preview, then **Save reminder**

 **Right column — Active Reminders panel:**